-- The "Above and Beyond Analysis" ("ABA", the proprietary tool): a dedicated model to rate public issuers based on four pillars: governance, environment, social and society. - The Climate Profile: the Management Company complete this analysis by an assessment of issuers' Climate Profile based on energy mix and evolution, carbon intensity and resources stock. - Carbon data: carbon footprint (t CO2/m\$ debt) of the Sub-Fund's portfolio. - Carbon intensity (t CO2/m\$ GDP) of the Sub-Funds' portfolio. - The proportion of the Sub-Fund's portfolio in the controversial issuers based on several criteria such as: respect of freedom, child labor, human rights, torture practices, money laundering, etc. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The "Above and Beyond Analysis" ("ABA", the proprietary tool): a dedicated model to rate public issuers based on four pillars: governance, environment, social and society. - The Climate Profile: the Management Company complete this analysis by an assessment of issuers' Climate Profile based on energy mix and evolution, carbon intensity and resources stock. - Carbon data: carbon footprint (t CO2/m\$ debt) of the Sub-Fund's portfolio. - Carbon intensity (t CO2/m\$ GDP) of the Sub-Funds' portfolio. - The proportion of the Sub-Fund's portfolio in the controversial issuers based on several criteria such as: respect of freedom, child labor, human rights, torture practices, money laundering, etc.

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?